lockss/lockss.github.io/developers/plugin/plugin-concepts.md

 *   **Article iterator**: code that traverses the AU and enumerates all the logical items (journal articles, electronic books, electronic theses and dissertations, repository objects...) found in it, as bundles of related URLs.
 *   **Article metadata extractor**: code that extracts metadata from the logical items enumerated by the article iterator using file metadata extractors, and that post-processes and stores the extracted metadata in the LOCKSS metadata database.
-*   **File metadata extractors**: code that extracts metadata from files with a given media type.
+*   **File metadata extractor**: code that extracts metadata from files with a given media type.

 ## Web Replay